-CM366
+CM366 Organizational Communication

-communication.
+An introduction to theory, research, and applied practice in the study of communication within an organizational setting, examining socialization, decision making, conflict, stress and burnout, cultural diversity, and external communication.
 Determining the uniquely distinct role communication plays in the workplace/organization is a primary endeavor.
-(Fall/Odd Years)
+(Fall/Odd)